rajpalc7/indy-did-method/spec/10_did_operations.md

 4. The resulting DIDDoc text must be valid JSON.
 If not JSON, exit and return an error.
 5. The resulting JSON must be a valid DIDDoc.
 Perform the [DIDDoc Validation](#diddoc-validation) process.
 If not a DIDDoc, exit and return an error.
 6. Return the DIDDoc and a success status.

+Even though the `diddocContent` should generally be retrieved from a [[ref: NYM]] transaction as described above, there may be networks which use a version of Hyperledger Indy that doesn't support this field yet.
+In this case, implementations MAY modify the above algorithm to retrieve the `diddocContent` from an [[ref: ATTRIB]] transaction instead.

 The remainder of this section goes through examples of base DIDDoc template (step 2, above) that is created prior to processing the optional `diddocContent` item, and an example of processing a `diddocContent` item.